Hattiesburg Wrongful Termination Lawyers

 The state of Mississippi recognizes and enforces the rights of employees to be free from wrongful termination.
 Wrongful termination, also known as illegal discharge or breach of an implied contract, occurs when an employer terminates an employee in violation of state or federal law.

 Losing your job for legitimate reasons is never easy.
 It can be a major blow to your livelihood and the ability to support your family.
 When it occurs illegally, it becomes an injustice that can add enormous stress to your life.
 However, legal options exist in which you can seek to remedy the matter.
 At Johnson, Ratliff & Waide, PLLC.
-Our attorneys have extensive experience in handling wrongful termination cases in and around Hattiesburg.
+Our lawyers for wrongful termination have extensive experience in handling wrongful termination cases in and around Hattiesburg.
 If you have been wrongfully fired from your job, you may be entitled to compensation for lost wages and other damages.

 Wrongful Termination in Mississippi

 Wrongful termination is a breach of law in Mississippi that occurs when an employer terminates an employee for reasons that violate state or federal laws.
 Mississippi state law requires employers to have just cause for terminating an employee and prohibits employers from terminating employees based on certain protected characteristics, such as race, age, gender, national origin, and disability.
 Under state laws, it is illegal for employers to terminate employees for discriminatory reasons or in violation of public policy.
 Additionally, employers are not allowed to fire employees who have reported illegal activities or workplace safety violations.

 Federal laws prohibit employers from terminating employees due to their membership in a protected class or their participation in activities related to labor unions or other advocacy organizations.
 Additionally, if the employer has violated any written agreements with the employee such as employment contracts or handbooks, this could also lead to a case for wrongful termination.